 - 1. Check-in procedure - a.
-Pickup housing packet and key at Campus Services office. - b.
+Pickup housing packet and key at Student Life office. - b.
 Complete Condition Report and return to Campus Services Office within one week of moving in. - 2.
 Check-out procedure - a.
-Contact Campus Services (#2239) two weeks prior to moving out and schedule an exit inspection. - NOTE damage fees assessed at checkout will be added to your student account balance.
-Unpaid student balance will result in holding of transcript request. - b.
+Contact Facility Services (865-251-2239) two weeks prior to moving out and schedule an exit inspection.

+NOTE - damage fees assessed at checkout will be added to your student account balance.
+Unpaid student balance will result in holding of transcript requests.

+- b.
 Students must vacate unit no later than one week after graduation. - 3.
 Pets - a.
 ABSOLUTELY NO PETS ALLOWED. - b.
-Violation of this policy will result in a \$500 fine shared among all residents. - 4.
-Occupants - a.
-The unit may not be sublet. - b.
-The unit may only be occupied by the students assigned to the unit.
+Violation of this policy will result in a \$500 fine shared among all residents if discovered.